 Monte Cerreto , 1316m high, is the second peak of the Lattari Mountains, surpassed only by the Sant’Angelo a 3 Pizzi group culminating in Monte San Michele (1443.6m) , better known by the name of Molare .
-The main path of the Alta Via dei Monti Lattari passes through the Cerreto in the stretch between the Valico di Chiunzi and Agerola.
+The main path of the Alta Via dei Monti Lattari passes through the Cerreto in the stretch between the Valico di Chiunzi a > and Agerola.

 From the pass you first go up along the private road of the restaurant and then you pass on a path that with a not excessive slope leads to Tuoro between chestnut trees and ferns.